256B.0622 Intensive rehabilitative mental health services.

 (4) the degree to which recipients will receive services other than services under this section;

-(5) the costs of other services that will be separately reimbursed; and
+(5) the costs of other services, such as case management, that will be separately reimbursed; and

 (6) input from the local planning process authorized by the adult mental health initiative under section 245.4661, regarding recipients' service needs.